lanl/ELEMENTS/swage/README.md

 }
 ```

-The datastructures in SWAGE like mesh.cells_in_cell(cell_gid, neighbor_lid) and mesh.corners_in_node(node_gid, corn_lid) access the data in a contiguous manner to deliver optiminal runtime performance.
+The data structures in SWAGE like mesh.cells_in_cell(cell_gid, neighbor_lid) and mesh.corners_in_node(node_gid, corn_lid) access the data in a contiguous manner to deliver optiminal runtime performance.